noconnor29/PKI-in-the-Home-lab/README.md

 But once you *stop* using one, how do you tell the world that they should no longer trust an otherwise valid certificate?
 Smallstep has a [great blog post](https://smallstep.com/blog/passive-revocation/) exploring this problem.
 In summary, smart people have come up with several ways approaches but none are ideal.

-The two primary solutions, Certificate Revocation Lists (CRLs) and Online Certificate Status Protocol (OSCP), both rely on clients to actively check validity and can cause performance issues in certain contexts.
+The two primary solutions, Certificate Revocation Lists (CRLs) and Online Certificate Status Protocol (OSCP), rely on clients to actively check validity and can cause performance issues in certain contexts.

 By embracing very short-lived certificates, we can eliminate the need for revocation mechanisms entirely.
 Smallstep calls this *passive revocation*.